 '''

-Copyright (c) 2005 The Ptolemy Institute and The Regents of the University of California.
+Copyright (c) 2010 The Ptolemy Institute and The Regents of the University of California.

 All rights reserved.

 '''

 Ptolemy II includes a copyright management system that will display the copyrights of packages that are included in Ptolemy II at runtime.
-The copyright management system is under development and likely to change.
+To see what packages are used in a particular Ptolemy configuration, do "Help", then "About" and then "Copyright".
 Currently, URLs such as about: and about:copyright are handled specially.
-If, within Ptolemy, the user clicks on a link with a target URL of about:copyright, then we eventually invoke code within \$PTII/ptolemy/actor/gui/GenerateCopyrights.java.
+If, within Ptolemy, the user clicks on a link with a target URL of about:copyright, then we eventually invoke code within

+\$PTII/ptolemy/actor/gui/GenerateCopyrights.java.
 This class searches the runtime environment for particular packages and generates a web page with the links to the appropriate copyrights if certain packages are found.

-6.2.2 Imports
+2.2 Imports

 The imports section identifies the classes outside the current package on which this class depends.
 The package structure of Ptolemy II is carefully constructed so that core packages do not depend on more elaborate packages.
 This limited dependencies makes it possible to create derivative works that leverage the core but drastically modify or replace the more advanced capabilities.
 By convention, we list imports by full class name, as follows: